EternityX/deadcell.cc/README.md

 You can change the video and artist track names by opening page.tsx and modifying the two variables at the very top called `videoToPlay` and `videoTitleArtist`.

 Videos are stored in `public\video`.

-## Todo

-- Support mobile devices
-- Create a component for the icons
-- Click video to pause